markhunte/Hype-CoreData-Example/README.md

 When a segue is unwound this Action will run.
 Its like a delegate function but for segues.

-The great thing about this is I found you can use this to to avoid self issues and complex code just to return data from the previous viewController.
+The great thing about this is I found you can use this to to avoid class *self* issues and complex code just to run a function on  the pervious ViewController.

 So this is how I do it.
 Really bloody simple in the end.